 Chinese Stand-alone topics course using films, audiovisual materials, and texts in primary sources to develop ability to analyze diverse textual logic, language patterns, and cultural features.
 May be repeated for credit with change of topic.
-Prerequisite: 311-1,2,3, 315-1,2,3, or department placement.
+Prerequisite: grade of at least C- in 2 300-level courses or equivalent.